info-uaic/IP_2015-2016_Snake/README.md

-# IP_2015-2016_Nexus_Snake
-Faculty of Computer Science Iasi - Cristian Simionescu - Introduction to Programming - Project
+Snake 1
+---

+####Faculty of Computer Science, "Alexandru Ioan Cuza" University

+**University year:** 2015-2016

+**Author:** Simionescu Cristian

+**Course:** Introduction to programming

+---

+This projects was built for the Introduction in programming course.
+The purpose of the project was to prove the understanding of basic programming concepts in the C++ language.

 ## NEXUS SNAKE ##
 This repository contains both the cpp source file and a release version of the project.

 The cpp can be found in Snake->Snake.cpp.